neonlabsorg/neon-tutorials/hardhat/scripts/TestComposability/README.md

-* The `test-create-init-ata` script lets you format and execute _Solana_'s **SPL Token** program `initializeAccount2` instruction after creating an associated token account using _NeonEVM_ composability's `createResource` method to create the account.
+* The `test-create-init-ata` script lets you format and execute _Solana_'s **SPL Token** program `initializeAccount2` instruction after creating an associated token account using _NeonEVM_ composability's `createResource` method.
 Make sure run the `test-create-init-token-mint` script first on the same `TestComposability` contract instance before running this script.

 * The `test-mint-tokens` script lets you format and execute _Solana_'s **SPL Token** program `mintTo` instruction, minting SPL tokens to a recipient's associated token account.
 Make sure run the `test-create-init-token-mint` and `test-create-init-ata` scripts first on the same `TestComposability` contract instance before running this script.

+* The `test-transfer-tokens` script lets you format and execute _Solana_'s **SPL Token** program `transfer` instruction, transferring SPL tokens to a recipient's associated token account.
+Make sure run the `test-create-init-token-mint`, `test-create-init-ata` and `test-mint-tokens` scripts first on the same `TestComposability` contract instance before running this script.